h4yn0nnym0u5e/laser-stuff/README.md

 ### StructTester
 Demo of using structs to package up repeated elements in the otherwise flat structure provided by the native Design Tool.
 In an ideal world one would use classes, but let's not get ahead of ourselves...

+### StructTester02
+Demonstrate more stuff, including use of a streamed or in-memory ILDA file to give a rotating triangular repeat.
+Needs `/ilda/triangle.ild` on the SD card.

+## ilda
+Some useful ILDA-format files

+## python
+Playing about with using spreadsheets and Python to create our own simple ILDA files